Click HEAR NOW or on the Musical Note Icon above to discover Deep Breath by Kim Krenik.

 Okay, you know what to do, right?
 Click HEAR NOW to Follow on Spotify, and SHARE on all of your social media sites.
 The links are in one place right HERE .
 If you are willing to give the music 5 stars on sites like Amazon and Apple Music, this will help the project immensely.
 Thank you in advance for Sharing, Reviewing, Following, and Liking, on behalf of all of the people who worked so hard with me to create this music.
 You are giving this project the launch it deserves!

-Kim’s passion is to create music that is a beacon of hope and healing.
-Writing music to encourage herself and others in their faith journey has been her life long passion, and she continues to serve her church community as a worshiper and songwriter.
-A few years ago, Kim began writing for the film, tv and ad world.
-Collaborating with other writers has been a transforming experience for her, and learning to write new styles and choose universal lyrics has caused her to step outside of her own mind to better empathize with others' experiences and stories.
+Woven into the songs Kim writes is a message of hope, rooted in her faith in Jesus, her Savior.
+Kim serves the church community as a worshiper and songwriter.
+A few years ago, Kim began writing for the film, tv, and ad world.
+Collaborating with other writers has been a transforming experience for her, and learning to write new styles with universal lyrics has caused her to step outside of her own mind to better empathize with others' experiences and stories.
 Her faith in the power of God's immense and transcending love grows all the more strong through the process of collaborating with others.

 Deep Breath by Kim Krenik is a full length album featuring a collective of artists and producers with 14 inspirational pop songs.